JiaminShi/starter-academic/content/authors/admin/_index.md

 I also did a few software engineer internships at different companies.

-You can look at my [old website](https://jiaminshi.github.io/) for some art projects.
+You can look at my [old website](https://jiaminshi.github.io/) for some generative art projects.